Chocolate Peanut Butter Blender Pancakes

-These Vegan Chocolate Peanut Butter pancakes are healthy pancakes made in a blender and done in just 30 minutes!
-It’s gluten free, vegan and topped with a delicious raspberry compote.
-They are perfect for the entire family!
+Our Chocolate Peanut Butter Pancakes are made in a blender and done in just 30 minutes!
+These vegan pancakes are topped with a delicious raspberry compote and are perfect for the entire family!

 I caved!
 I decided to share these Chocolate Peanut Butter Pancakes just in time for Valentine’s Day.
 Do you know why?
 Because whether you’re part of a couple or not, you deserve to have these pancakes in bed on Sunday morning.
 Or you know, on a sturdy dining room table or breakfast nook where you preferably won’t spill everything onto your favourite sheets and regret it all.